 Before getting into the how and why, let’s decode the VPN alphabet soup.
-A virtual private network is service that routes all internet traffic through a third party’s server.
-This rerouting of traffic, allows you to mask your identity, location, and encrypt the transmitted data.
-These features prevent hackers, or even your Internet Service Provider, from being able to monitor your connection.
+A virtual private network is a service that routes all internet traffic through a third party’s server.
+This rerouting of traffic allows you to mask your identity, location, and encrypt the transmitted data.
+These features prevent hackers and even your internet service provider from being able to monitor your connection.

 The primary reason to use a VPN is privacy and EVAN recommends their use on all public Wi-Fi networks.
-Think about the last time you were in a coffee shop and on the provided Wi-Fi network – did you log in to a bank account, a social network, or make an online purchase?
-These types of networks are prime targets for hackers to intercept a lot of personal and/or financial information from anyone that is connected.
+Think about the last time you were in a coffee shop on the provided Wi-Fi network—did you log in to a bank account, a social network, or make an online purchase?
+These types of networks are prime targets for hackers to intercept a lot of personal and/or financial information from anyone who is connected.

 - One account for mobile and computer use

 - Many nationwide server options, which will provide higher speed and reliability

 - No user logging or an anonymous login